RFC-ACDP-0001

 Recommended verification report stage names (NON-NORMATIVE).
 SDKs that expose a diagnostic verification report (a per-stage pass/fail breakdown) SHOULD use the following stage identifiers, so logs and telemetry are comparable across language implementations.
 The identifier is the snake_case form for code and config; the display name is for human-facing output.

 The stage vocabulary is advisory: it does not change the verification algorithm, only the names implementations SHOULD use when surfacing intermediate results.
-A v0.1.0 report covers schema through external_data_refs; registry_receipt is listed so the vocabulary is stable when receipts ship.
+A v0.1.0 report covers schema through external_data_refs; (0.2.0) a receipt-aware report additionally carries registry_receipt, reported independently of the body verdict (RFC-ACDP-0010 §8).

 6. Compatibility Model